helviojunior/helviojunior.github.io/_posts/2021-08-15-shellcoding-finding-the-address-of-the-function-dynamically-analysis-of-the-block_api-library.md

 Adds the RVA with the BaseAddress of the current module to obtain the VMA of the desired function and saves it in the EAX register.

-Note: This is the execution address of the function and can be used by the "call eax" instruction, for example.
+> This is the execution address of the function and can be used by the `call eax` instruction, for example.
+{: .prompt-warning }

 [![]({{site.baseurl}}/assets/2021/08/9f1a8e78225b4bb08c7b0502a31ddeaa.png)]({{site.baseurl}}/assets/2021/08/9f1a8e78225b4bb08c7b0502a31ddeaa.png)